Queen Latifah: 2002–present: Mainstream success

 Although Latifah had previously received some critical acclaim, she gained mainstream success after being cast as Matron "Mama" Morton in Chicago, a musical film that won the Academy Award for Best Picture.
 Latifah herself received the nomination for Best Supporting Actress for her role, but lost to co-star Catherine Zeta-Jones.
 Latifah is one of five hip-hop/R&B artists to receive an Academy Award nomination in an acting category.
 The others are Will Smith (Best Actor, Ali, 2001, and The Pursuit of Happyness, 2006), Jennifer Hudson (Best Supporting Actress, Dreamgirls, 2007), Jamie Foxx, (Best Actor, Ray, and Best Supporting Actor Collateral, both in 2004, also winning the first) and Mary J. Blige (Best Supporting Actress, Mudbound, 2017).

 In 2003, she starred with Steve Martin in the film Bringing Down the House, which was a major success at the box office.
 She also recorded a song "Do Your Thing" for the soundtrack.
-Since then, she has had both leading and supporting roles in a multitude of films that received varied critical and box office receptions, including films such as Scary Movie 3, Barbershop 2: Back in Business, Taxi, Kung Faux, Beauty Shop, and Hairspray.
+Since then, she has had both leading and supporting roles in a multitude of films that received varied critical and box office receptions, including films such as Kung Faux (2003), Scary Movie 3 (2003), Barbershop 2: Back in Business (2004), Taxi (2004), and Beauty Shop (2005).
 In early 2006, Latifah appeared in a romantic comedy/drama entitled Last Holiday.
 Film critic Richard Roeper stated that "this is the Queen Latifah performance I've been waiting for ever since she broke into movies".
 Also in 2006, Latifah voiced Ellie, a friendly mammoth, in the animated film, Ice Age: The Meltdown (her first voice appearance in an animated film), and appeared in the drama Stranger Than Fiction.

 The summer of 2007 brought Latifah triple success in the big-screen version of the Broadway smash hit Hairspray, in which she acted, sang, and danced.
 The film rated highly with critics.
 It starred, among others, John Travolta, Michelle Pfeiffer, Allison Janney, James Marsden, Christopher Walken, and Zac Efron.
 Also in 2007, she portrayed an HIV-positive woman in the film Life Support, a role for which she garnered her first Golden Globe Award, Screen Actors Guild Award and an Emmy nomination.
 For her work, Queen Latifah received a star on the Hollywood Walk of Fame, on January 4, 2006, located at 6915 Hollywood Blvd.